When it comes to hosting your online courses, you have two of the most popular choices – Teachable and Thinkific.

 Final verdict

-Teachable and Thinkific are both excellent course creation platforms, each with unique strengths.
+Teachable and Thinkific are both solid course platforms with different strengths.

-Ultimately, the best choice depends on your specific needs, budget, and long-term goals for your online courses.
+Your best choice depends on your specific needs, budget, and long-term course goals.